 Legal consequences include:

-- Fines: The maximum Virginia Reckless Driving Penalties is $2,500.
+Fines: The maximum Virginia reckless driving penalty is $2,500.
 However, the actual fine amount will vary depending on the seriousness of the violation and the driver’s previous driving record.

-- License suspension: A reckless driving conviction might result in a six-month suspension of your driving licence.
+License suspension: A reckless driving conviction might result in a six-month suspension of your driving license.
 In some cases, the court may order a restricted license, allowing the driver to operate the vehicle only for limited purposes, such as going to work or school.

-- Criminal Records: A reckless driving conviction is a misdemeanour, and it will appear on the driver’s criminal record.
+Criminal Records: A reckless driving conviction is a misdemeanor, and it will appear on the driver’s criminal record.
 Having a criminal record can pose challenges when seeking employment, housing, and loans.

 Impact on Insurance:

-In addition to Lawful and insurance consequences, a reckless driving conviction can also have other consequences.
+In addition to Legal and insurance consequences, a reckless driving conviction can also have other products.
 For example, the Reckless Driving Charge Virginia can make it difficult to obtain a commercial driver’s license (CDL).
 Additionally, In a child custody case, a reckless driving conviction can serve as evidence.

 In the event that you find yourself confronted with reckless driving accusations, it is vital to speak to a lawyer.
 A lawyer can also advise you about the possible consequences of being convicted of reckless driving.